-Ground beef is a versatile meat that may be a staple item in many people’s diets.
-But it is likely to go bad faster than other cuts of meat, which can ruin the taste and make people sick.
+Ground beef is likely to go bad faster than other cuts of meat.
 People should pay close attention to the color, texture, smell, and expiration date of ground beef.
 It is safe to store ground beef in the refrigerator for 1–2 days.

 Two examples of bacteria that may affect ground beef are spoilage bacteria and pathogenic bacteria.
 Spoilage bacteria are not generally harmful, but will cause food to lose quality.
 This may cause unpleasant odors or taste.
 Pathogenic bacteria are more dangerous.
 They may contaminate food and cause a